Hiro427/typeman-flake/README.md

-##Warning
+## Warning

-gui mode is not working, will work on that
+Gui mode is not working, will work on that.

 ### Add to flake